 - We monitor the state authorities and demand accountability, justice and reparations when people’s human rights have been violated.

-- We inform the public so they claim their fundamental rights and freedoms.
+- We inform the public so they will have the knowledge and tools to claim their fundamental rights and freedoms,

 Go directly to a country or region:

 Albania | Azerbaijan | Belarus | Bosnia and Herzegovina | Cambodia | Cuba | Erithrea | Ethiopia | Kazakhstan | Kenya | Kosovo | Kyrgyzstan | Macedonia | Moldova | Montenegro | Myanmar | Russia | Serbia | South Sudan | Sweden | Thailand | Turkmenistan | Uganda | Ukraine | Uzbekistan | Venezuela | Vietnam